spinnaker/dcd-spec/README.md

 * `merge`: Merge maps together or append to lists.
 * `replace`: Replace an object with a new object at a path.
 * `remove`: Removes an object from the path.

+In this example, the template defines a deploy stage that assumes a collection of "paved road" ports on a load balancer.
+The application you're building pipelines for fits this template perfectly, but you just need to modify the listeners.

+This is a very advanced feature.
+If you find yourself having to use this pattern often, you should strongly consider if you can approach the templating problems you have differently.

 ```yaml
 # Template